saasbook/enrollme/README.md

-Copyright (c) 2016 Jason Gao, Adnan Hemani, David Koh, Sid Masih, Varun Mathuria, Dasol Yoon
+Copyright (c) 2016 Jason Gao, Adnan Hemani, David Koh, Sid Masih, Varun Mathuria, Dasol Yoon Copyright (c) 2017 Brandon Jabr, Derek Hsiao, Ken Chiu, Hadi Zhang, Karl Hayek, George Su

 *Pivotal Tracker* https://www.pivotaltracker.com/n/projects/1886001

 Michael-David Sasson, Berkeley’s CS enrollment coordinator, would like a tool that students can use to submit requests for their teams to be enrolled into CS 169.
 Students will be able to specify their team members and submit information like SID and major which will be used to process enrollment.

-There currently does not exist a website.
+This repository is a continuation of the original project started from 2016.
+We plan to add the following features:
+CLIENT GOALS:

+- Capability to post student profile complete with bio, section availability, resume/LinkedIn, time commitment, and work preferences.
+Possibly find Facebook friends who are also taking class.
+- Integrate all course information into EnrollMe
+- Students receive group invitations via email with a button to accept/reject
+- Create a search service for connecting individuals to teams or vice versa
+- Match students to projects that will likely interest them

+Administrators:
+- An email is sent to admins whenever a complete team of 6 is formed.
+Service may be performed by 3rd party mail service such as mailgun
+- Store data from semester to semester by compressing it into a .csv
+- Handle multiple semesters concurrently
+- Add multiple sections at a time
+- Automate process of approving groups.
+Either with direct integration with CalCentral or through a list of data uploaded by an admin

+Overall:
+- Refactor repetitive code
+- Increase readability for future teams

 Deployed App: https://enrollme.herokuapp.com/